jruiz181/s2GroupProject1/SDLC/SDLC.md

 # Publishing and Promotion

 	This site is going to be presented to the Law and Public Safety class of West-MEC.
 It will be promoted to them while doing this, showing off the website and all of its features that will hopefully capture the audience with interest.
-We are going to
+We are going to give them a form to fillout and critique the Site.